-6.4.2.2 Construction Activity
+6.4.2.3 Construction Activity

 As set out below, extensive tree protection measures would be required.
 Firstly, to ensure these are installed in a timely manner, we would recommend that a pre-commencement site meeting is held with the on-site contractors (see section 1 within the appended Arb.
 Method Statement [AMS]).
-Secondly, there should be adequate site supervision (see section 6.6.2 below and section 5.0 within the appended AMS).
+Secondly, there should be adequate site supervision (see section 6.7.2 below and section 6.0 within the appended AMS).
 Thirdly, active random site monitoring by a Consulting Arborist throughout the development process would be strongly recommended.

-Tree Protection Barriers (TPBs): As per the appended Tree Protection Plan, if temporary staked, clamped and braced TPBs are installed - to establish Construction Exclusion Zones (CEZ) at the front and the rear - this would afford adequate RPA protection for all retention trees.
-On no account would these CEZs be used for the storage/preparation of any construction/building materials.
-If required a TPB panel could be left unclamped for grass cutting.
+Tree Protection Barriers (TPBs): As per the appended Tree Protection Plan, if temporary staked, clamped and braced TPBs are installed - to establish Construction Exclusion Zones (CEZ) at the side and rear - this would afford adequate RPA protection for all retention trees.
+The TPBs would be installed prior to any demolition and/or construction.